-NVHA will periodically run equal opportunities training to mirror Equality and Human Rights policy for staff and committee members to enable them to understand their obligations, identify discrimination, and take appropriate action to challenge and address discrimination.
+NVHA will periodically deliver run equal opportunities equalities training to mirror Equality Equal Opportunities and Human Rights policy for staff and committee members to enable them to understand their obligations, identify discrimination, and take appropriate action to challenge and address discrimination.

-NVHA will also endeavour to provide different types of equality training to ensure staff and committee members develop a wide range of skills and better understand the needs of its diverse customer base.
+NVHA will also endeavour to provide different types of equalities training to ensure staff and committee members develop a wide range of skills and better understand the needs of its diverse customer base.
 This training will aim to consider the following:

-- law and regulatory requirements - NVHA specific policy and procedural training - specific training about key equality issues (i.e. delivering specific requirements of Equality Act and / or Human Rights Act - staff consciousness raising (i.e. how to address the needs of specific groups, how to tailor services, etc.)
+- law and regulatory requirements; - NVHA specific policy and procedural training; - specific training about key equality issues

+(i.e. delivering specific requirements of Equality Act and / or Human Rights Act - staff consciousness raising (i.e. how to address the needs of specific groups, how to tailor services, etc.)

-In addition, new employees and committee members will receive induction training, which should include an overview of current legal and regulatory equality obligations
+In addition, new employees and committee members will receive induction training, which should include an overview of current legal and regulatory equality obligations and their implications for NVHA, and an overview of NVHA's Equality Equal Opportunities and Human Rights policy.